FilMarini/bigbanger/README.md

     * Modify the `main.py` file.
 You need to specify the Bluetooth name for your device (If you want it compatible with the Tindeq Progressor, name must start with `Progressor`) as well as the crane scale used (Supported values are `WH-C07` and `WH-C100`)

 7. Start training!

+## Acknowledgements

+Huge thanks to [Tindeq](https://tindeq.com/product/progressor/) for improving climbing training for all of us with their innovative product and for making their API available to third-party developers, enabling projects like this one.
+If you find this useful, consider supporting them by getting one of their products—they’re well worth it!